Mithril Certificate Chain in depth

 , andphi_f

-) - The date and time at which the multi signature creation was initiated
+) - The date and time at which the multi-signature creation was initiated

-- The date and time at which the Certificate was sealed
+- The date and time at which the certificate was sealed

-- The list of the signers that actively contributed to the multi signature
+- The list of the signers that actively contributed to the multi-signature.

 The message MSG(p,n)

-or Aggregate Verification Key is the root of the Merkle-tree where each leaf is filled with H(STAKE(signer) || VK(signer))
+) is the root of the Merkle tree where each leaf is filled with H(STAKE(signer) || VK(signer))

 .
-It represents the corresponding Stake Distribution in a condensed way.
+It represents the corresponding stake distribution in a condensed way.

-The Certificate Chain verification can be stated as:
+Certificate chain verification can be stated as:

 CHAIN_VERIFY[C(p,n(p))] = CERT_VERIFY[C(p,n(p)] ^ CERT_VERIFY[FC(n(p))] ^ CERT_VERIFY[FC(n(p)-1)] ^ ... ^ CERT_VERIFY[FC(1)] ^ CERT_VERIFY[GC]